-Bangladesh is one of the most densely populated and disaster-prone countries in the world.
-With a population of 160 million people – 80% of whom live in rural areas and depend largely on agriculture for their livelihoods – it was ranked 146 out of 187 countries in the UN Development Programme’s Human Development Index 2012.
+The People’s Republic of Bangladesh is one of the most densely populated and disaster-prone countries in the world.
+The country has a population of over 160 million people, of which 80 percent in rural areas and depend largely on agriculture for their livelihoods.

 Extreme temperatures, erratic rainfall, and an increasing number of floods, cyclones and droughts pose considerable challenges.
 Especially because the country is already highly vulnerable to natural hazards due to its geographical location, land characteristics, many rivers and monsoon climate.

 Natural disasters are invariably accompanied by a heavy loss of life, property, income and household belongings.
 These events serve only to push vulnerable groups and communities further into a cycle of poverty.